Fall Weed Spray For Spring Weeds

 The Southeast New Mexico Climate

 In Carlsbad, Artesia, and all of Eddy County, the life cycle of weeds, grassy weeds and stickers are different than those from different states and geographical zones of the rest of the country.
-The general guidelines that suggest March and September to be the optimal time to apply pre-emergent herbicides is not necessarily accurate for all weeds or a cure all for all in these areas.
+The general guidelines that suggest March and September to be the optimal time to apply pre-emergent herbicides isn't accurate for weed treatments in Carlsbad or a cure all for proper application timing in these areas.

 In the desert climate of Southeast New Mexico, there are some weeds that are very adaptive and will grow year round.
 There are Winter annuals that will sprout when the Fall weather cools and grow until it gets warm.
 And still there are Summer annuals that will thrive in the heat and die out when the weather cools.